 This parameter is used to achieve a smooth controlled engine start.
 On diesel engines, this feature is also useful for minimizing exhaust smoke at startup.

-When used in combination with the Idle Speed and Idle Hold Time, a brief warm- up cycle can be programmed.
+When used in combination with the Idle Speed and Idle Hold Time, a brief warm-up cycle can be programmed.

 The startup rate specifies how fast the controller should increase the engine speed when the engine is started.
-The unit that parameter value is specified in is the same as for accel rate parameter (see Parameter 3.14).
+The rate value indicates Hertz per second.
 The formula to use for determining a precise Startup Rate is shown below.